Barefoot Kick off your Shoes

-When a barefoot query came in recently, Richard, the father of 14 year old Max, wanted to know whether it was okay for his son to play football barefoot.
-I’m all for barefoot and certainly love being unshod around the house but one must balance the response with some of the unknowns.
+Richard, the father of 14 year old Max, wanted to know whether it was okay for his son to play football barefoot.
+I’m all for barefoot so it was time to kick of your shoes and look at the myths, concerns and risks.
+Reading score = 59

 “I hope you don’t mind me asking for your professional opinion.
 My eldest son Max (14) is a county football player and most days he will practice for an hour or so without shoes.
 Could this have a detrimental impact on his feet and bones – he plays with a full match ball which are pretty hard to be fair.”